-People Are Sharing Videos Of Heroes In Houston And It's So Inspiring
+Videos Of Houston Rescues During Hurricane Harvey Are So Inspiring

 People are calling for this rescue worker to be made into a statue.

-Austin Seth traveled over an hour with his boat to rescue people in Dickinson, Texas.
+Austin Seth traveled more than an hour with his boat to rescue people in Dickinson, Texas.

 HuffPost reporter David Lohr used his boat to help firemen make rescues.